stormouse/lean-gen-algo/README.md

   `exact`-ing something from `Student`, so the spec cannot be weakened.
 - `#print axioms` must show only the standard axioms — no `sorryAx`.
 - Some problems require not falling back to enumerating the entire solution space.
+- The `AnonN` problems are given without a name or a link, to see whether the agent recognizes the problem from the formal spec alone and whether that changes how it attacks the proof.

 ## Building